Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/operator-faq.md

 correct.

-If you were previously opted-in and were signing, it's possible you were [churned out](./overview#eigenda-churn-approver) by an other operator or you have been [ejected due to non-signing](./ejection-non-signing.md).
+If you were previously opted-in and were signing, it's possible you were [churned out](./overview#eigenda-churn-approver) by another operator or you have been [ejected due to non-signing](./ejection-non-signing.md).
 Please try opting-in again.